pipobscure/pipobscure/_posts/2014-12-28-piplondon-a-town-that-has-a-bacon-st-is-bound.markdown

 ---
 layout: post
-title: "> A town that has a Bacon St. is bound to be great.
+title: "A town that has a Bacon St. is bound to be great.
 Still loving London."
 date: 2014-12-28 10:22:24 Z
 tags: []
 ---